IBM-Cloud/hpcs-grep11-go/README.md

 # Overview

-This repository contains software to be used to connect to the **IBM Cloud Hyper Protect Crypto Services**  offering.
+This repository contains software used to connect and interact with the **IBM Cloud Hyper Protect Crypto Services**  offering.
 For more information regarding this service please review the [IBM Cloud Hyper Protect Services documentation](https://cloud.ibm.com/docs/services/hs-crypto?topic=hs-crypto-get-started).
-The package contained within this repository uses go modules, and therefore, this repository can be cloned into any local directory; there is no need to place it within your `GOPATH`.
+The contents of this repository use go modules, and therefore, this repository can be cloned into any local directory; there is no need to place it in your `GOPATH`.

 # Contents

 The contents of this repository are offered *as-is* and is subject to change at anytime.

-For general information about "Enterprise PKCS #11 over gRPC" please see the official [documentation](https://cloud.ibm.com/docs/services/hs-crypto?topic=hs-crypto-enterprise_PKCS11_overview#grep11_intro)
+For general information about "Enterprise PKCS #11 over gRPC" please see the official [documentation](https://cloud.ibm.com/docs/hs-crypto?topic=hs-crypto-introduce-cloud-hsm#access-cloud-hsm-pkcs11)

 # Code Examples

 Included in this repository are working examples written in Go.
-The examples show how to use the **IBM Cloud Hyper Protect Services offering** to accomplish the following functions:
+The examples show how to use the **IBM Cloud Hyper Protect Services offering** to accomplish the following operations:

 * Key generation
 * Encrypt and decrypt